Ali Maiga Halidu: Politics

 In the 2016 general elections Halidu contested and won the parliamentary seat for the Dormaa West Constituency in the Brong-Ahafo Region, on the ticket of the New Patriotic Party.
 He obtained 8,422 votes out of the 16,725 valid votes cast representing 50.88% of the votes.

 Personal life

 Ali Maiga Halidu is married with six children.
+He is a Muslim.